-The BH procedure, in either form, controls the expected proportion of falsely discovered voxels among all voxels discovered at the desired level.
-Note that while the above provides an intuitive argument that the procedure controls the FDR, the actual proof is much more involved (see Benjamini and Hochberg (1995) and Benjamini and Yekutieli (2001)).
-In Benjamini and Yekutieli (2001) it is proved to hold when the P-values at the different voxels are independent and under a technical condition, called positive regression dependence, that holds when the noise in the data is Gaussian with nonnegative correlation across voxels and the tested hypotheses are one-sided.
-According to Genovese et al. (2002) this is a reasonable assumption in fMRI.
-They argue that while strict independence is hard to verify and will often fail with neuroimaging data, it is often approximately true in the sense that the correlations are local and tend to be positive.
+$$P{(j)}^{BH} = \min\left\{\frac{P{(i)}m}{i} \middle| i \ge j\right\}$$ proportion of falsely discovered voxels among all voxels discovered at the desired level.
+Note that whereas the above provides an intuitive argument that the procedure controls the FDR, the actual proof is much more involved (see Benjamini and Hochberg, 1995; Benjamini and Yekutieli, 2001).
+In Benjamini and Yekutieli (2001), it is proved to hold when the p-values at the different voxels are independent and under a technical condition, called positive regression dependence, that holds when the noise in the data is Gaussian with non-negative correlation across voxels and the tested hypotheses are one sided.
+According to Genovese et al. (2002), this is a reasonable assumption in fMRI.
+They argue that whereas strict independence is hard to verify and will often fail with neuroimaging data, it is often approximately true in the sense that the correlations are local and tend to be positive.
 Nichols T. (personal communication) has verified the assumption of fMRI data.
 This assumption is widely accepted in fMRI literature.
-Moving to clusters, the resulting test statistics also satisfy this technical condition, since if voxels are positively correlated so are cluster averages:
+Moving to clusters, the resulting test statistics also satisfy this technical condition because if voxels are positively correlated so are cluster averages:

-$$cov(\sum{i=1}^{n} a_i X_i, \sum{i=1}^{m} b_i Y_i) = \sum{i=1}^{n} \sum{j=1}^{m} a_i b_j cov(X_i, Y_j) \ge 0 \text{ if }$$ where $a_i = 1/n, b_j = 1/m$ for the averages of clusters of size n and m respectively and the covariance between every pair of voxels $cov(X_i, Y_j)$ is non-negative i = 1, ..., n, j = 1, ..., m.
-We checked this assumption for our analysis reported in section 4.1 and found that the average correlation between the clusters was 0.57 and 0.25 in the block design and event related experiments respectively, with only one statistically nonsignificant negative correlation, at -0.02 (p - value > 0.4).
+The BH-adjusted p-values can now be compared with the desired level of FDR, say q=0.05, and all those voxels for which $P{(j)}^{\rm BH} \leq q$ be declared as active.
+The BH procedure, in either form, controls the expected where $a_i=1/n$ , $b_j=1/m$ for the averages of clusters of size n and m, respectively, and the covariance between every pair of voxels $cov(X_i, Y_j)$ is non-negative.
+We checked this assumption for our analysis reported in the section CBA results on an fMRI vision experiment and found that the average correlation between the clusters was 0.57 and 0.25 in the block design and event-related experiments, respectively, with only one statistically non-significant negative correlation, at -0.02 (p-value>0.4).